vishnu701/elelem/_workshops/saopaulo.md

 - **API Integration** - Implement advanced LLM architectures using industry-standard APIs
 - **Model Customization** - Fine-tune models for specific use cases using LoRA and QLoRA
 - **System Deployment** - Deploy agentic systems and retrieval-based pipelines
-- **Enterprise Integration** - Embed LLMs into production tools and platforms

 Participants also join a professional network of applied AI practitioners across Latin America.